icub-tech-iit/documentation/docs/icub_operating_systems/pc104/the-icub-live-details.md

 # Custom files

 ## README, VERSION and ChangeLog
-The following files, available in the root filesystem contains various informations about the LIVE release
+The following files, available in the root filesystem contains various information about the LIVE release

 - **README** : contains useful info about the LIVE imag and its requirements
 - **VERSION** : contains version info (build version, build date and distro on which this build is created)